zsennenga/Cows-tv-server/README.md

+#DEPRECATED

+This project is DEPRECATED and as such will no longer be updated.
+All functionality has been rolled into COWS-RESTful-API.

 Cows TV Display
 ======

 COWS is the COmmunity Web Scheduler used by several UC Davis departments under the College of Engineering Umbrella.
 It interacts with the UC Davis CAS system